asavschaeffer/dir-snap/README.md

-# **DirSnap: Directory Snapshot & Scaffolder**
+# DirSnap: Directory Snapshot & Scaffolder

-A simple Python desktop utility (using Tkinter) designed to assist users, particularly when interacting with Large Language Models (LLMs), by bridging the gap between filesystem directory structures and their text-based map representations.
+A simple Python desktop utility using Tkinter designed to assist users, particularly when interacting with Large Language Models (LLMs), by bridging the gap between filesystem directory structures and their text-based map representations.

-## **Description**
+## Description

 This tool has two main functions:

-1. **Snapshot (Directory \-\> Map):** Scans an existing directory on your filesystem and generates a text-based map representing its structure (folders and files), suitable for copying.
-Includes options for output format (Standard Indent, Tabs, Tree), ignoring specific files/directories, and optionally including file/folder emojis.
+1.  **Snapshot (Directory -> Map):** Scans an existing directory on your filesystem (including the directory itself as the root) and generates a text-based map representing its structure (folders and files), suitable for copying.
+Includes options for output format (Standard Indent, Tabs, Tree), ignoring specific files/directories, and optionally including file/folder emojis based on file type.
-2. **Scaffold (Map \-\> Directory):** Parses an indented text map (in various common formats) and creates the corresponding nested directory structure and empty files within a user-selected base directory on the filesystem.
+2.  **Scaffold (Map -> Directory):** Parses an indented text map (in various common formats) and creates the corresponding nested directory structure and empty files within a user-selected base directory on the filesystem.

-## **Current Status (v3.1 \- Core Functionality Complete)**
+## Current Status (v3.2)

-The core snapshot and scaffold features are complete and working reliably across multiple formats (Standard Indent, Tabs, Tree).
-Key Quality-of-Life features (interactive exclusion, config persistence, context menu handling) are implemented.
-The next steps focus on minor enhancements and distribution preparation.
+The core snapshot and scaffold features are complete and working reliably across multiple formats.
+Key Quality-of-Life features (interactive exclusion with cascading and prefix stripping, config persistence including snapshot options, context menu handling) are implemented.
+The next steps focus on distribution preparation.

-## **Features Implemented**
+## Features Implemented

 - **Snapshot:**
+  - Generates directory maps starting with the selected directory as the root.
-  - Generates directory maps in multiple formats: Standard Indent (2-space), Tabs, or Tree.
+  - Multiple output formats: Standard Indent (2-space), Tabs, or Tree.
-  - Option to include leading emojis (📁,📄,🐍,🖼️,🎬,📦,💾⚙️) in the map output.
+  * Option to include leading emojis (e.g., 📁, 🐍, 📄, 🖼️) based on file type (with many common types supported).
-  - Adds a trailing / to directory names in the map.
+  * Adds a trailing `/` to directory names in the map.
   - Includes built-in default ignore patterns (e.g., .git, node_modules, \_\_pycache\_\_).
-  - Loads additional user-defined default ignores from configuration file (config.json).
+  - Loads additional user-defined default ignores from configuration file (`config.json`).
   - Allows adding custom ignore patterns (comma-separated) per run via GUI.
   - Runs map generation in a background thread to keep UI responsive.
   - Displays an indeterminate progress bar during map generation.
-  - Interactive map exclusion:
+  - **Interactive map exclusion:**
     - Clicking a line in the generated map toggles a visual strikethrough.
     - Clicking a directory also toggles its children (cascading).
-    - Toggling adds/removes the item(s) from the Custom Ignores field for transparency and persistence.
+    * Correctly strips tree prefixes and emojis before adding the clean item name to the Custom Ignores field.
   - Buttons to manually copy map or save it to a .txt file.
   - Copy to Clipboard respects exclusions from _both_ struck-through lines _and_ the Custom Ignores field.
   - Option to automatically copy the map (with exclusions) to the clipboard on generation or after clicking to exclude (preference saved in config).